 Winner by 9%

-FRS rates % higher than Visiting Angels on Environment Culture Ratings vs Visiting Angels Ratings based on looking at 381 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Is your work environment positive or negative?" and "What % of the time are you bored at work?".
+FRS rates % higher than Visiting Angels on Environment Culture Ratings vs Visiting Angels Ratings based on looking at 393 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does someone you work with closely, make you want to quit your job?" and "Do you have a close friend at work?".

 Sentiment Culture Ratings vs Visiting Angels